Preparing for independence

 Thinking about and preparing for growing up and adulthood is something that happens throughout children and young people’s lives.

-Independent living is a part of preparing for adulthood and includes things like somewhere to live, skills for looking after yourself and your home, managing money, making decisions and having support if that’s needed.
+Independent living is a part of preparing for adulthood and includes things like:

-Parents have asked for a comprehensive guide to transitions and we have worked with Family Voice to produce the Transition to Adulthood - A Parents Guide.
+Parents have asked for a comprehensive guide to transitions and we have worked with Family Voice to produce the Preparing for Adulthood - A Parents Guide

 These might include: